kenjitheman/ecoman/README.md

 ### ! you need your own mongo database and collection configured to run this project !

-## Contributing
+## contributing

-- Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+- pull requests are welcome, for major changes, please open an issue first to discuss what you would like to change

-- Please make sure to update tests as appropriate.

-## License
+## license

 - [MIT](https://choosealicense.com/licenses/mit/)